dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 #### Satoshi\'s Breakthrough {#Satoshi's-Breakthrough}

-> \"I hope it\'s obvious it was only the centrally controlled nature of
+> "I hope it\'s obvious it was only the centrally controlled nature of
 > those systems that doomed them."\
 > \-- Satoshi Nakamoto

 On February 11, 2009, Satoshi posted an announcement to the *P2P Foundation* forums.
-The P2P Foundation studies the impact of peer-to-peer technology and thought on society, describing itself as
-\"The Foundation for Peer to Peer Alternatives.\" Thus, it was a very fitting place to announce the invention of a peer-to-peer money like Bitcoin.
+The P2P Foundation studies the impact of peer-to-peer technology and thought on society, describing itself as "The Foundation for Peer to Peer Alternatives."
+Thus, it was a very fitting place to announce the invention of a peer-to-peer money like Bitcoin.

-In his announcement, Satoshi describes Bitcoin as a \"P2P e-cash system\" that has \"no central server or trusted parties\" because
-\"everything is based on crypto proof instead of trust.\"
+In his announcement, Satoshi describes Bitcoin as a "P2P e-cash system" that has "no central server or trusted parties" because "everything is based on crypto proof instead of trust."

 \[TODO: Insert image of the announcement.\]